-We believe that reading is the centre of all learning so we create a reading rich environment to foster a life-long love of reading in our children.
+We believe that reading is the centre of all learning, so we create a reading rich environment to foster a life-long love of reading in our children.
 As we know, comprehension is not just decoding skills, children also need a wise ranging background knowledge (Hirsch 1986).
 In response to this, our books are carefully chosen to appeal to all children and to develop cultural literacy and cultural capital.
 We read a wide range of authors and genres to ensure children access a variety of texts, no matter the level of their own reading, including some from the literary canon.
+Some authors are revisited in two or more year groups, to allow children to comment on themes and author style.

 The use of Accelerated Reader allows comprehensive tracking and monitoring of children's reading levels, habits and progression.
 Our well-stocked library provides children with a wide range of fiction and non-fiction books on their level.
 Rewards are offered for both individual and class reading goals to create a culture of wanting to read regularly.
-For lower ability readers, we have a pre-Accelerated Reader scheme to support their reading and quickly move them up to a stage where they can access the AR scheme.
 Opportunities to read are frequent, including in English lessons, where children are able to study the book more in-depth.